Racism in France: The African slave trade

-In 18th-century France, the funding for African slave ships came from 500 wealthy families, with only about 20 of them funding about a quarter of the 2800 ships headed towards Africa.
+In 18th-century France, the funding for African slave ships came from 500 wealthy families, with about 20 of them funding about a quarter of the 2,800 ships headed towards Africa.
 This slave-owning aristocracy occupied a very prominent part in port-based societies on both an economic and political level.
 During this period, French commerce flourished due to the development of the slave trade in its colonies.
 It is estimated that between 1676 and 1800, France deported one million slaves to the West Indies.
-Between 1815 and 1830 nearly all of Nantes mayors had been slave owners and traders.
+Between 1815 and 1830, nearly all of Nantes mayors had been slave owners and traders.

 During the period of Enlightenment in France, however, slavery and the trade of slaves were more and more criticized by philosophers of the Enlightenment.
 For instance, Montesquieu, in The Spirit of the Laws (1748) criticized those who called themselves Christians yet practiced slavery.
 Also, Voltaire, in Candide (1759), denounced the difficult conditions faced by African slaves.
-In 1788, Société des Amis Noirs ("Society of the Friends of the Blacks") was founded with the goal of abolishing the slave trade using the argument that slavery was in fact not economically profitable.
+In 1788, Société des Amis Noirs ("Society of the Friends of the Blacks") was founded to abolish the slave trade using the argument that slavery was not economically profitable.

 Slavery was first abolished in continental France before the French islands.